KaverianDev/Windows-ISO-Downloader/README.md

 # Windows-ISO-Downloader
 This is a simple Windows ISO Downloader.
-Written in BASH.
+Written in Batch.

 <H2>Prerequisites.</H2>
 - Curl (preinstalled in Windows 10 and Above)